-A reaction torsion sensor has two mounting flanges (flange-to-flange sensor).
+A reaction torsion sensor (not LVDT displacement sensors) has two mounting flanges (flange-to-flange sensor).
 One face is fixed to the ground or a rigid structural member and the other to the rotating shaft or rotary element.
 Rotation generates shear forces between the flanges, which is captured by the foil strain gauges bonded to the sensor beams and transduced into electrical current by the Wheatstone bridge.

-For a given application, a reaction sensor is often less complex and, therefore less expensive than a rotary sensor.
+For a given application, a reaction sensor (aka moment sensor) is often less complex and, therefore less expensive than a rotary sensor.